بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْم

 - Ethiopians have “a head like a raisin”.

 Once again, Chick resorted to misquotes and shock value to deceive his readers.
 As we already showed above, the accusation of “racism” against Muhammad (peace be upon him) is baseless.
-In fact, the hadith that Chick was referring to clearly shows that a person’s color or nationality could not preclude the people making him their “chief” and obeying him.
+In fact, the hadith that Chick was referring to clearly shows that a person’s color or nationality could not be used to preclude the people from making him their “chief” and obeying him.
 Here is the hadith:

 We can see that the hadith is not even claiming that all Ethiopians have a head that “looks like a raisin”.
 It is merely saying that even if such a person was made the “chief”, it was incumbent upon the people to obey him.
 Moreover, there are other versions of the hadith where it does not mention what the Ethiopian chief’s head looks like:

 “It was narrated that Yahya bin Husain said: ‘I heard my grandmother say: ‘I heard the Messenger of Allah say, during the Farewell Pilgrimage: If an Ethiopian slave is appointed over you who rules according to the Book of Allah, then listen to him and obey.’”

 And yet another version describes the Ethiopian slave as having been “mutilated”, yet it was still incumbent upon the people to obey him: